thanhle1547/flutter_form_registry/README.md

 You can also override the default behavior that has been set up in `FormRegistryWidget` when scrolling to this widget.

-In case, you have an existing form field key that cannot be removed because you (still) need to access its form field state, ..., pass that key to the `formFieldKey` parameter.
+`FormFieldRegistrant` has a parameter named `formFieldKey`, give it your own key if you need to access the form field state.